What is a Sandbagger?

 This option will take you to the player’s recent games.

 Sandbaggers will often resign many games in a row after just a few moves, lowering their rating by a large amount.
 Sometimes these players will give away their queen before resigning, to make it look like they resigned due to a blunder or misclick.

 If a player has a long string of losses right before they entered a tournament or a club match, they might be a sandbagger.

 Sandbaggers don't always sandbag to enter tournaments!
 Sandbagging is against the rules whether they are going into a tournament or not.
 Some sandbaggers just want to win some easy games, and will lower their rating to play lower rated players in auto-match.
 This is still against the rules!

 If you have played against someone who seemed way stronger than their rating, and you look in their game history and see a long string of losses in just a few moves before they played you, then that could be sandbagging!

 If you suspect someone of being a sandbagger, please report them!
-The support team will look further into it.
+The fair play team will look further into it.

 If the information in this article is out of date, incorrect, or unclear, please let us know!